Twisted Jacquet modules: a conjecture of D. Prasad: Introduction

-where ${\rm Tr}_{D/F}$ is the reduced trace.
-The twisted Jacquet module of a smooth representation $(\pi, V)$ of ${\rm GL}_2(D)$ is denoted by $\pi_{N, \psi}$.
-There is a natural action of $D^\times$ on $\pi_{N, \psi}$.
-Let $I$ be the standard Iwahori subgroup of $G$ and $I(1)$ be the pro-$p$ radical of $I$.
-We assume that $\Psi$ is restricts to a non-trivial character on $I(1)\cap N$, to be denoted by $\psi_0$.
-For any smooth representation $(\sigma, W)$ of $I$, we denote by $W^{I(1), \psi_0}$ the space $\{ w\in W: \sigma(g)w=\psi_0(g)w, \forall g\in I(1)\}$.
-We first give a proof of the following result conjectured by D. Prasad. \begin{theorem} Let $D$ be the quaternionic division algebra and let $\tau$ be a two-dimensional irreducible depth-zero representation of $D^\times$.
-The $D^\times$-representation ${\rm Sp}(\tau)_{N, \psi}$ is isomorphic to $\omega_\tau\circ {\rm Nr}_{D/F}$, where $\omega_\tau$ is the central character of $\tau$ and ${\rm Nr}_{D/F}$ is the reduced norm map of $D$. \end{theorem} The above theorem is proved using the Jacquet--Langlands correspondence and the comparison of germ expansions of the corresponding representations of ${\rm GL}_2(D)$ and ${\rm GL}_{4}(F)$.
-This proves that the twisted Jacquet module is one-dimensional and the explicit action of $D^\times$ on this one-dimensional subspace is obtained by using a result of Gan and Takeda on Shalika models of ${\rm GL}_2(D)$.
-In the depth-zero case of ${\rm GL}_2(D)$ with $D$ is arbitrary, we begin with the following theorem (see Theorem \ref{main}). \begin{theorem} Let $\tau_1$ and $\tau_2$ be two irreducible depth-zero representations of $D^\times$.
+For an arbitrary division algebra $D$, we focus on depth-zero principal series of ${\rm GL}_2(D)$.
+Let $I$ be the standard Iwahori subgroup and $I(1)$ be the pro-$p$ radical of $I$.
+Assume that $\psi$ restricts to a non-trivial character $\psi_0$ on $I(1)\cap N$.
+For any smooth representation $(\sigma, W)$ of $I$, let $W^{I(1), \psi_0}$ denote the space $\{ w\in W: \sigma(g)w=\psi_0(g)w, \forall g\in I(1)\}$.
+We prove the following theorem which can be considered as the analogue of the result of Moy and Prasad on the compatibility of $I(1)$-invariants with Jacquet modules (see Theorem \ref{main}). \begin{theorem} Let $\tau_1$ and $\tau_2$ be two irreducible depth-zero representations of $D^\times$.
 Then the natural map is an isomorphism. \end{theorem} Using the above theorem, we prove that the natural maps

 and